Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 If you're lucky enough to have a 9300 ready to run this please note: The device requires a the 120GB USB external storage installed on the back of the device, thats why for this lab we will be utilising the DevNet 9300 sandbox

+In this guide we have 2 methods of running the containers, with the CLI or through the GUI.
+For completeness we'll cover both in this guide, your welcome to just do one (GUI is by far the easiest).

 ## Method 1 - Deploying via the CLI

 ### Step 1 - Packaging and transferring the Docker container to the device

+Before we get started first thing we need to do is package our docker container and transfer to the device itself.

+When it comes to transfering the .tar file we've created on the sandbox this is actually trickier than it sounds if you're working from your own laptop as it's not so easy to TFTP to the device to do the transfer.
+Thankfully there's a few containers already on the device when we run a `dir flash` therefore we can skip this step for now.
+However if you are doing this

 ## Method 2 - Deploying via the GUI